Exopy/exopy/docs/source/dev_guide/instruments.rst

 such a request).

 Declaring an instrument user is straightforward.
-To do so, you must contribute an |InstrUser| object to the 'ecpy.instruments.users' extension point.
+To do so, you must contribute an |InstrUser| object to the 'exopy.instruments.users' extension point.
 An |InstrUser| must have :

 - an 'id' which should be unique and is generally the id of the plugin using